-I’m appalled when I see the UK’s police wasting their time (and far exceeding their remit) flying drones over moorland to shame single people and couples for the “sin” of walking on the fells.
+I’m appalled when I see the UK’s police wasting their time (and far exceeding their remit) flying drones over moorland to shame single people and couples for the “sin” of walking on the empty fells.
 I’m astounded when I see them using police tape to prevent people using park benches and setting up road blocks.
 And I’m saddened that the majority of the Great British Public accept this willingly, like sheep.

 None of these restrictions actually make sense at all.

 If you are stopped doing any of these things, I suggest you politely tell the officer that, as they seem to have a lot of spare time on their hands, there are many fields with crops rotting in them – perhaps they should be there instead.
 I have promised to do this when I am stopped.
 I may end up being arrested.
 I am ready for this.

 Coronavirus and the media frenzy

 Secondly, I am astounded by what seems to be an over-the-top media frenzy and seeming reluctance to tell any good news stories about the virus.

 There are, in fact, a lot of reasons to be positive.
 For example, the fact that for 95% of people, the coronavirus is not serious is rarely repeated in the media and few interviews are done with people who have got it and /or recovered.
 There was nothing much in the media until March 20th on how much of East Asia has already got back on its feet again.
 Even now, you hear little about this.